jgoizueta/flt/README.txt

   puts Decimal(1).divide(3)                          -> 0.333
   puts Decimal(1).divide(3, my_context)              -> 0.33333333333333333333

-And individual context parameter can also be overriden:
+Individual context parameters can also be overriden:

   puts Decimal(1).divide(3, :precision=>6)           -> 0.333333

-There are two additional predefined contexts Decimal::ExtendedContext and Decimal::BasicContext that are not meant to be modified; they can be use to achieve reproducible results.
+There are two additional predefined contexts Decimal::ExtendedContext and Decimal::BasicContext that are not meant to be modified; they can be used to achieve reproducible results.
 We will use Decimal::ExtendedContext in the following examples:

   Decimal.context = Decimal::ExtendedContext